 How does Qualitrix leverage on crowdsourcing?

-We have automation frameworks that are built for web, mobile, APIs etc which could be used by these testers.
+We have test automation frameworks that are built for web, mobile, APIs etc which could be used by these testers.
 Therefore, we have actually converted the entire delivery model into an on demand one, supporting our clients to provide them better functional coverage, compatibility, user feedbacks, market analysis, comparable analysis, even accessibility, user feedback.
 Ethical hackers are also part of the community to give feedback and so we have complete end to end solutions.

 What are the GTM strategies you follow for expansion?